 According to psychologist Abraham Maslow, most living beings have a hierarchy of needs, often presented in a pyramid.
 While these needs range from species to species, the base of the pyramid illustrates needs shared by nearly all species; they are known as basic needs , and they represent what is necessary for survival, such as food, water, and touch.

-As you reinforce their good behavior by filling a basic need, you are conditioning your dog to enjoy the trick and the reward that they receive from it, and after repeated reinforcement, your dog will happily sit on command in order to receive the positive reinforcement of the reward!
+As you reinforce your dog's good behavior by filling a basic need, you are conditioning your dog to enjoy the trick and the reward that they receive from it, and after repeated reinforcement, your dog will happily sit on command in order to receive the positive reinforcement of the reward!

 (Ciccarelli and White, 2006, 181-182; 351-353)

-Supplement primary reinforcement by using secondary reinforcers to see long-lasting pet training results.
+3 Supplement primary reinforcement with secondary reinforcers to see long-lasting dog training results.

 Instead of continually offering only primary reinforcement for good behavior, begin accompanying the reinforcement with praise.
-Similarly to Pavlov’s method of classical conditioning, after several attempts with the new reinforcement, your dog will associate not only the food, but also the praise with performing the desired trick .
+Similarly to Pavlov's method of classical conditioning I talked about above, after several attempts with the new reinforcement, your dog will associate not only the food, but also the praise with performing the desired trick .

 (Ciccarelli and White, 2006, 182)

-Begin to train your puppy while you are home, to prevent accidents and other puppy-related mishaps.
-With this method, begin by placing the puppy alone, in a safe and warm but empty room.
-The puppy may become lonely, which can cue barking or whining.
-However, do not immediately tend to the puppy when they begin to whine.
+Start with housebreaking your dog.
+Begin to train your puppy while you are home to prevent accidents and other puppy-related mishaps.
+With this method, you can begin by placing the puppy alone in a safe and warm but empty room.
+The puppy may become lonely, which may cue barking or whining.
+However, do not immediately tend to the puppy when he begins to whine.

 (Ciccarelli and White, 2006, 183)

 In this component of operant conditioning, the reinforcement is provided based upon a certain ratio of behavior to reinforcement.
-On a simple level, this can be a treat or praise after your dog performs the desired behavior every three times .
-For advanced training, however, the reinforcement is offered every time your dog performs a desired sequence of tricks.
+On a simple level, this can be a dog treat or praise after your dog performs the desired behavior every three times .
+For advanced dog training techniques, however, the reinforcement is offered every time your dog performs a desired sequence of tricks.

-Only reward your dog when they sit and stay, for if you reward them after only one of the actions in the sequence is performed, it is possible that the association between the reward and the sequence will dwindle.
+Only reward your dog when they sit and stay.
+If you reward a dog after only one of the actions in the sequence is performed, it is possible that the association between the reward and the sequence will dwindle and you need to go back to the drawing board.
 Keep in mind that the most important component of this style of conditioning is repetition on a schedule , which enforces the continuation of the behavior.

 (Ciccarelli and White, 2006, 184-185)

-Similarly to a fixed-ratio schedule of reinforcement, successive approximation and shaping are designed to condition more complex tricks and behaviors.
-However, whereas a fixed-ratio schedule of reinforcement rewards your pet only after the entire sequence is performed from start to finish, successive approximation progressively rewards your pet after each portion of the sequence.
+Similarly to a fixed-ratio schedule of reinforcement, successive approximation and shaping are designed to condition more complex dog training tricks and behaviors.
+However, whereas a fixed-ratio schedule of reinforcement rewards your canine only after the entire sequence is performed from start to finish, successive approximation progressively rewards your dog after each portion of the sequence.

 (Ciccarelli and White, 2006, 192)

-While it may appear to be a temporarily effective solution, negative punishment can be problematic in long-term situations due to its tendency to lead to abuse as well as the likelihood of learned helplessness in the animal.
+Using negative punishment in dog training is not exclusive to unethical animal treatment; there are other reasons not to be using this method in your dog training practice.
+Multiple studies have shown that while it may appear to be a temporarily effective solution, negative punishment in dogs can be problematic in long-term situations due to its tendency to lead to abuse and the likelihood of learned helplessness in animals.

-Initially, negative punishment can cause your animal to fear the punishment and avoid it as a result.
+Initially, negative punishment can cause your animal to fear the punishment, thereby he will avoid it as a result.
 Whereas your dog may have shown poor behavior without shame, following negative punishment your dog is likely to display the bad behavior and then run and hide.
 This provides no solution to ending the behavior.
-Instead, it causes anxiety in your dog.
+Instead, it causes anxiety in your dog and creates a ton of additional behavioral problems.

-Furthermore, this anxiety could lead to learned helplessness, in which, following a persistent failure to succeed due to anxiety from the punishment, your pet may develop a sense of powerlessness that can cause depression and further poor behavior.
-Essentially, your dog will not even bother to alter the behavior to avoid punishment because it appears that punishment is inevitable.
-By avoiding negative punishment, you can successfully avoid further poor behavior while properly and safely training your dog .
+Furthermore, your dog's anxiety could lead to learned helplessness, in which, following a persistent failure to succeed due to anxiety from the punishment, your pet may develop a sense of powerlessness that can cause depression and further poor behavior.
+In the most basic sense, your dog will not even bother to alter the behavior to avoid the said negative punishment because it appears that punishment is inevitable.

 (Ciccarelli and White, 2006, 188-190; 199-200)